Umuzi-org/tech-department/content/syllabuses/_index.md

 - WEB_DEV:

-  - validating user input
+  - TOPIC: validating user input

 - DATA_SCI:
-  Learn about using

   - TOPIC: How to Google Form like a boss
   - TOPIC: Asking the right questions/ how to design a good question
   - TOPIC: regular expressions

-- (TODO) find out what NCIT requirements we can hit with MUB.
-  - presentations
-  - research??

 ## Week 5: Some specific skills